mvaganov/CmdLineAsteroids/notes.md

 `voice`
 we can use SetCursorPosition to move the commandline cursor exactly where we want it before printing any character with Console.Write
-This functionality is not easily available in all programming language console APIs, so it's nice that C# handles it for us.
+This functionality is not easily available in all programming language console APIs, so it's nice that C sharp gives it to us so cleanly.
 For example, if you want to do the same thing in Python, you need to replace SetCursorPosition with printing an escape sequence.
-And that escape sequence will not work if executed in the basic Windows console.
+That escape sequence will not work if executed in the basic Windows console.
+And it will cause strange errors when printing some special characters, or printing in a separate thread.

 `scene`
 show the code and running output